Overcliff Undercliff Track in Wentworth Falls

 3. Overcliff Track

-This is also where you can do a short side trip to the Den Fenella Lookout, a hidden vantage point that offers superb views of the Jamison Valley.
+At that small footbridge, you can do a short detour to the Den Fenella Lookout, a not-so-well-known lookout point that offers superb views of the Jamison Valley.

 Den Fenella Lookout